afrozk05/afroz-kazi-java-test/store-application/README.md

 ## Generate Test Reports

+mvn surefire-report:report-only

-- Post running "mvn clean test" , test reports can be found in target/surefire-reports directory of the project.
+- Post running above command, test reports can be found at location target/reports/surefire.html directory of the project.